 Ended my research by finding this clip which shows & tells more about this fabric than I could ~ hope you enjoy it & the companion clip at the end of this post ~

 Shweshwe starts at 36” wide before washing (and shrinking),which is very different from what I’m used to working with.
 That would definitely influence my decisions.
 But first, I wanted to understand what it is; i.e., the history behind the fabric, and how it’s used both now & in the past.

 I want to respect the history and integrity of the cloth as I decide what to do with it, and Anne made sure to point out where I can get more if I need to ~ huge THANK YOU!

 After all, we fabric lovers wanna know these things, right?

-Here’s a repeat of Anne’s references with one or two more I found along the way, and a lovely wrap-up from South African morning telly to close.
+Here’s a repeat of Anne’s references with one or two more I found along the way, and a lovely wrap-up from South African morning telly.
 Hope everyone will enjoy learning more about this wonderful fabric.

 researches . . .